sahiljhawar/nmma_extras/README.md

 ```

 ### Note:
-The (1D) histograms are not normalised correctly in case multiple posteriors are bieng plotted.
+The (1D) histograms are not normalised correctly, sometimes the histograms move out of the axes (only in y axis).
 If you happen to use this script and figure out a way to scale the histrograms correctly, please open a PR.